MicrosoftDocs/power-platform/power-platform/admin/set-up-export-application-insights.md

 1. Select the environment that you're exporting data _from_.
 You can choose to filter based on the environment type.
 Select **Next**.

 1. Select the Azure subscription, resource group, and Application Insights environment that you're exporting data _to_.
-Then select **Next**.
+Select **Next**.

     You must have contributor, writer, or admin rights to the Application Insights environment.
 Typically, one production environment or tenant maps to one Application Insights environment.